 Association of Family Therapy (AFT) Accreditation

-We were also delighted that the Systemic Foundation Year Course was accredited by AFT in June 2020.
-The course runs within the first year of the programme.
-We are currently awaiting an accreditation visit by AFT for the Intermediate Systemic Course.
-We are able to offer this for a smaller group of trainees who are required to complete additional assignments to the D Clin Psych programme.
+The Foundation course was accredited in June 2020 and runs within the first year of the programme.
+The Intermediate course was accredited in May 2022.
+We are able to offer this for a smaller group of trainees due to limitations in systemic placement capacity.
+Trainees pursuing the Intermediate course are also required to complete additional assignments to the D Clin Psych programme.
 All trainees receive Systemic teaching and attend Systemic Application Groups in years 2 and 3.

 To find out more please contact: firstname.lastname@example.org